 Transportation Budget Ratio

 Transportation budgets can be quite low if you live in the city and take advantage of public transportation.
 They can also be quite high if you have car payments, insurance, gas and registration costs to consider.
 Take a look at your situation and determine whether you'll need the lower 5 percent or the higher 15 percent for transportation costs.

 Medical Expenses Budget Ratio

-If you don't get health care through your employer and you don't qualify for the state's free insurance, you'll need to create a budget for your medical expenses.
+If you don't get health care through your employer and don't qualify for the state's free insurance, you'll need to create a budget for your medical expenses.
 This ratio should include the monthly cost of your insurance premium as well as any copays and deductibles you need to meet.
 Between 5 and 10 percent is ideal for this category.